umn-asr/query_string_search/README.md

 ### Return all data with values greater than or less than an attribute

 `movies?q=star_rating>1`
-Returns all movies with a star rating higher than one
+Returns all movies with a star rating greater than one

 `movies?q=star_rating<3`
 Returns all movies with a star rating less than three

 `movies?q=star_rating>=2`
-Returns all movies with a star rating greater than or equal to 1
+Returns all movies with a star rating greater than or equal to 2

 `movies?q=star_rating<=4`
 Returns all movies with a star rating less than or equal to 4